saliceti/gov-test/README.md

 * The admin sudoers configuration is the default one.
 I have specified the requested admin configuration anyway for the demo.

-* There are a few warnings due to the puppet modules used
+* There are a few warnings due to the puppet modules used, and "stdin: is not a tty" because of Vagrant